-At 1,412 feet below sea level, the dead sea is Earth’s lowest elevation spot and the deepest hypersaline lake in the world.
+At 1,412 feet below sea level, the dead sea in Jordan is Earth’s lowest elevation spot and the deepest hypersaline lake in the world.
 It is one of the world’s saltiest bodies of water and has a density that makes swimming similar to floating.
 This salinity makes for a harsh environment in which plants and animals cannot flourish, and that is how the dead sea gets its name.
 Today, tourists visit the Dead Sea in Jordan as a natural wonder perfect for relaxing and fun in the sun with the family.
 The Dead Sea’s leading attraction is the warm, soothing salty water itself, allowing visitors to effortlessly float on their back, relax and soak up the sun.

 Things to see

 Located between the Dead Sea and Madaba, Mount Nebo is a historic site that provides a panorama of the Holy Land, and to the north, a more limited one of the Jordan River valley.
 The excavated remains of a church and a monument commemorating Moses’s biblical story and the bronze serpent stand atop the mountain.
 Mt.
 Nebo is a 15-minute drive from the Dead Sea, and Visitors can plan to spend less than half an hour at the site for approximately 1 USD.